 We are the first London College to actively encourage under-represented groups to consider a career in the screen industries, providing free skills training, employment packages, and financial support to assist with courses and qualifications across a variety of industry sectors and grades.

-The training through our Creative Academy Hub gives you a valuable insight into the careers available in the creative sector.
-In addition to the academic curriculum, the hub can enhance your career opportunities with funding for driving lessons, first aid training, and masterclasses.
+The training through our Creative Academy Hub gives you valuable insight into the careers available in the creative sector.
+In addition to the academic curriculum, the hub can enhance your career opportunities with funding for driving lessons, first aid training, and master classes.

 The Mayor of London’s Skills Academies supports Londoners get into careers and the capital’s long-term economic growth as part of the Mayor’s London Recovery Plan in response to the COVID pandemic.